rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 	* ENABLE_DEFORM: enable constant volume deformation engine (OFF by default)
 	* ENABLE_OAR: generate a script for oar-based task scheduler (OFF by default)
 	* ENABLE_MPFR: use `mpfr <https://www.mpfr.org/>`_ in ``C++`` and `mpmath <http://mpmath.org/>`_ in ``python``.
 It can be used for higher precision ``Real`` or for CGAL exact predicates (OFF by default)
 	* REAL_PRECISION_BITS, REAL_DECIMAL_PLACES: specify either of them to use a custom calculation precision.
 By default double (64 bits, 15 decimal places) precision is used as ``Real`` type.
+See :ref:`high precision documentation<highPrecisionReal>` for more details.
 	* runtimePREFIX: used for packaging, when install directory is not the same as runtime directory (/usr/local by default)
 	* CHUNKSIZE: specifiy the chunk size if you want several sources to be compiled at once.
 Increases compilation speed but RAM-consumption during compilation as well (1 by default)
 	* VECTORIZE: enables vectorization and alignment in Eigen3 library, experimental (OFF by default)